 When you are dealing with lost love, it can be hard to find your way back from the brink.

-Here’s how to let go of someone you love so you can get back to living the life you want.
+Here’s 17 tips to let go of someone you love so you can get back to living the life you want.

 Some of the best advice we can give is to tell you not to put pressure on yourself to get over someone you love as fast as possible, even if you’re wondering if they’ll ever come back.

 These things take time and if you try to force recovery from the loss of love, you might find that you have a harder time making amends.